 Deleting a publication permanently removes all of its changes from your database and cannot be undone.
 Before deleting a publication, ensure you’ve saved any data you want to preserve.

-The Schedule tab lists all scheduled publications for your instance.
-By default, these publications are ordered by Name, though you can order them by Modified Date or when each publication is scheduled for Publishing.
+In the Schedule tab, you can view a table of all scheduled publications that you have permission to view.
+By default, scheduled publications are listed by Name, though you can order them by modified date or when each publication is scheduled for Publishing.

-The History tab lists all previously published publications for your instance.
-By default, these publications are ordered by Published Date, though you can order them by Name.
+In the History tab, you can view a table of all published publications for the DXP instance, including those published by other users.
+By default, publications are ordered by Published Date, though you can order them by name.

-Click Revert to easily create publications that revert previously published changes to your instance.
+From here, you can click Revert for a publication to automatically create a new publication that reverts its changes.
 You can also make additional changes to your DXP instance as part of your Revert publication.
-See Reverting Changes for more information about this process.
+See Reverting Changes for more information.

 While all published publications on an instance are listed in the History tab, only publication owners and collaborators can view the publication’s list of changes or revert it.